"What is a realistic forecast?" Assessing data-driven weather forecasts, a journey from verification to falsification: Abstract

 \section{Abstract}

-The artificial intelligence revolution is fueling a paradigm shift in weather forecasting: forecasts are generated with machine learning models trained on large datasets rather than with physics-based numerical models that solve partial differential equations.
+The artificial intelligence revolution is fuelling a paradigm shift in weather forecasting: forecasts are generated with machine learning models trained on large datasets rather than with physics-based numerical models that solve partial differential equations.
 This new approach proved successful in improving forecast performance as measured with standard verification metrics such as the root mean squared error.
-At the same time, the realism of data-driven weather forecasts is often questioned and considered as an Achilles' heel of machine learning models.
+At the same time, the realism of data-driven weather forecasts is often questioned and considered an Achilles' heel of machine learning models.
 How \textit{forecast realism} can be defined and how this forecast attribute can be assessed are the two questions simultaneously addressed here.
-Inspired by the seminal work of \cite{murphy1993} on the definition of \textit{forecast goodness}, we identify 3 types of realism and discuss methodological paths for their assessment.
-In this framework, falsification arises as a complementary process to verification and diagnostics when assessing data-driven weather models.
+Inspired by the seminal work of \cite{murphy1993} on the definition of \textit{forecast goodness}, we identify 3 types of realism: a functional realism measured by scoring functions, a structural realism related to the statistical characteristics of the forecasts, and a physical realism that is apprehended through the lenses of our scientific knowledge.
+This conceptual setting serves as a basis for the design of a new framework for the evaluation of data-driven weather models where falsification arises as a complementary process to the well-established diagnostic and verification tasks.